St. Louis legend Nelly gives his jacket to a 12-year-old fan after a show

 Tiffany Harris, 32, waited more than half her life to see St. Louis legend Nelly perform live.

-When she finally fulfilled that dream recently, with her 12-year-old daughter Caitlyn in tow, it exceeded both of their expectations when the two met Nelly after the show.
+When she finally fulfilled that dream recently, with 12-year-old daughter Caitlyn in tow, it exceeded both of their expectations when the two met Nelly after the show.
 The surprises didn't stop there, though.

 “Afterward we were waiting for the traffic to die down and we saw the tour buses and some security guards, and that’s when we saw [Nelly],” Harris says.
-“We were sitting there, parked, and [Caitlyn] jumped out of my car in a tank top, with her [long-sleeve] shirt tied around her waist, and [Nelly] was like, ‘where’s your jacket?’”
+“We were sitting there, parked, and [Caitlyn] jumped out of my car in a tank top, with her [long-sleeve] shirt tied around her waist, and [Nelly] was like, ‘Where’s your jacket?’”

 Before Tiffany or Caitlyn knew what was happening, Nelly slid off the black bandana-patterned jacket he was wearing and handed it to Caitlyn.